aiporre/stardistcluster/README.md

     `cd path to installation`

-	Copy keys into stardistcluster folder
+	Copy keys into stardist folder [to access to the BWCLUSTER Heidelberg University] and run the server

     ```sh
     $ pip install flask_bootstrap flask_moment flask_wtf flask_script scp email_validator

     $ python main.py runserver
     ```

-	Open in your favorite browser: http://127.0.0.1:5000/
+	Open the server in your favorite browser: http://127.0.0.1:5000/

-	To solve the problem with DLL load failed:
+	To solve the problem with DLL load failed run

     ```sh
     $ conda update --all